Wolf Creek 2: Sequel

 In April 2022, after a series of delays, some linked to the COVID-19 pandemic, another film, Wolf Creek 3, was in the development phase, specifically, location scouting.
 It is set to be directed by Rachele Wiggins and written by Duncan Samarasinghe with Greg McLean as producer.
 In 2021, Altitude Film Distribution was scheduled to distribute in the United Kingdom, however this was abandoned.
 Jarratt will reprise his role as Taylor.
 The premise is "An American family takes a dream trip to the Australian outback and soon draws the attention of notorious serial killer Mick Taylor.
 A hellish nightmare ensues as the couple's two children escape only to be hunted by Australia's most infamous killer."
 In 2022, Wolf Creek 3 was set to be released, with the tagline "There Will be Blood".
 On 30 August 2024, it was announced a new reboot for the franchise will begin filming in early 2025 titled as Wolf Creek: Legacy with Jarratt set to return and reprise the role and Sean Lahiff as new director.

+In March 2026, filming began on the third feature film in South Australia.